📋Steps to Setting Up Live Updates API in a Module/WebApp Layout

 {% function public_key = "modules/module_86/front_end/functions/v1/live_update_params_encode", layout: layout, model: _model, collection: 'false', creator_id: nil %}

-However, if you're using a Liquid tag which has a value other than module or webapp, you will need to manually feed in the model_type parameter as well.
-For example, if you're using the tag: `
+However, if you're using a Liquid tag which has a value other than module or webapp, you will need to manually feed in the model_type parameter instead of model.
+For example, if you're using the tag:

 You can also use the Live Updates API with a content_section or code_snippet.
 Note that these include types don't intrinsically react to changes in the URL e.g. setting a parameter like page would not be natively supported.
 This can however be a benefit if you intend to write custom code including GraphQl; you will have to write that server-side code yourself, but you can take advantage of the Live Updates JS and event-listeners to quickly implement filter functionality on the client-side.